- Prepare 2 whole chickens weighing 3-1/2 to 4 pounds each and 2 12-ounce beer cans.

 Beer can chicken is known by many colorful names, including “Beer Butt Chicken”, “Beer In The Rear Chicken”, and the noble-sounding “Chicken On A Throne”.
 A partially-filled beer can is inserted into the cavity of the chicken to create a disposable, vertical roasting stand.
 The bird is barbecued while supposedly steamed from the inside to keep the meat moist.

 Beer can chicken certainly has the “wow factor” going for it—it’s an entertaining way to prepare chicken for friends and family.
 Personally, I’m not convinced that cooking chicken vertically has much benefit, other than to increase cooker capacity.
 Nor do I believe the steam from the beer can does much to keep the meat moist.
 The top of the can seals tightly inside the body cavity, and most of the steam goes right out through the neck cavity.
-Something like the Weber Poultry Infusion Roaster might actually steam the inside of a chicken, but then you’ve lost the “wow factor” of the beer can.
+Something like the Weber 6731 Poultry Roaster might actually steam the inside of a chicken, but then you’ve lost the “wow factor” of the beer can.

 Anyway, it’s a lot of fun to do and it’s an easy way to prepare chicken.
 Variations on this method are described at the end of this article.